nsaoirse/FOAMySees/README.md

 cmake .. -DMUMPS_DIR=$PWD/../../mumps/build
 cmake --build .. --target OpenSees -j8
 cmake --build .. --target OpenSeesPy -j8
+# at this point in the installation of opensees, i had some trouble with conan. might not be worth installing from source.
+# you could probably get by with using pip to install openseespy /and/or/ openseespylinux
 mv ./lib/OpenSeesPy.so ./opensees.so
 cd ../..